safernandez666/Terraform/vpc/README.md

 ## Terraform VPC & EC2

-To create the a VPN in AWS to run GoPhish as a Service.
+To create the a VPN in AWS to run GoPhish As a Service.

 It will be necessary to have: